Click for video transcription

 I enjoy this process so much that I do it every year or two in order to track my progress.
 I even keep a diary so I can remember where I started.

-It’s very easy - takes me less than half an hour.
+It’s very easy.
+It takes me less than half an hour.
 The hardest part is walking out to the garden or lawn and digging a hole that’s about 1 cubic foot - 12 inches deep, long and wide.

 If you’ve skimmed these bullets quickly and are now going to go back to reading your email instead of digging a hole in your garden, I understand.